Elite Sports Medicine + Orthopedics

 Bursae are sacs containing liquid inside your joints that help prevent pressure and friction.
-Sometimes the bursae develop inflammation, causing hip pain.
+Sometimes the bursae develop inflammation, causing pain.
 Trochanteric bursitis on the outside of the hip is a frequent cause of hip pain that can make it impossible to lie on the affected hip.

 Your hip consists of a ball-shape at the top of your femur (thigh bone) called the femoral head and a socket called the acetabulum.
 Around the edge of the acetabulum is a ring of cartilage - the labrum - that helps keep the femoral head in its socket.
 Labral tears sometimes occur from acute injuries but are often the result of repetitive strain.

 The Elite Sports Medicine + Orthopedics team might need to investigate the condition of your hip joint using hip arthroscopy.
 An arthroscope is a small, flexible instrument that has a light and a camera at the end.
 Your surgeon inserts the arthroscope through a tiny incision and feeds it into the joint, viewing the images it sends back on a monitor.

-If you have a labral tear, the Elite Sports Medicine + Orthopedics team can repair the damage using minimally invasive techniques.
+If you have a labral tear, our hip doctors can perform minimally invasive hip surgery.
 With the same arthroscope they use to assess your hip, they can reattach the labrum with instruments that also go through tiny incisions.
 The team specializes in using arthroscopic techniques, which cause significantly less tissue damage and reduces postoperative pain.
 Recovery is also faster with minimally invasive hip surgery.

 Our Hip Pain Specialists